 Usually, small foosball tables with rods are 8 to 12 inches wider than the specified dimensions for the table itself, without accessories.

 A standard full size foosball table should have a size of around 2 ½ feet wide and 5 feet long.
-When it comes to regulation-sized foosball tables, the width should be of 29-30 inches, the length should be around 54-56 inches, and the height of the table should be around 34-35 inches.
+For regulation-sized foosball tables, the width should be of 29-30 inches, the length should be around 54-56 inches, and the height of the table should be around 34-35 inches.

-And 8-person foosball table usually has a bigger dimension, especially when it comes to its length.
+And 8-person foosball table usually has a bigger dimension, especially for its length.
 If a regulation-sized foosball table has around 54-56 inches in length, an 8-player foosball table has around 102 inches in length, but around the same width and height of a usual standard regulation table, which is of 30 inches wide and 34-35 inches tall.

 On an 8-person table, you can have up to 4 players on each side of the table.
 This means that 4 people on an 8-person foosball table will provide a more intense workout and a more active gameplay, with only 2 people on each side.

-This may require players that are proficient in foosball, so that the game does not lose speed, due to the need to handle more rods than usual.
+This may require players that are proficient in foosball, so that the game does not lose speed, because of the need to handle more rods than usual.

 For the twenty-two-player foosball table model, you can have up to four people on each side, each player manning one foosball rod, but it can become crowded, which is why there are specialty foosball tables, to accommodate bigger groups of players.